-Licentiateship is the first level of qualification within the IPPA and shows the photographer to be a qualified professional person.
+Licentiateship is the first level of qualification within the IPPVA and shows the photographer to be a qualified professional person.
 It shows a good level of photographic skill and competence.

-Judging of Licentiateship is by IPPA Associates and Fellows.
+Judging of Licentiateship is by IPPVA Associates and Fellows.

-Applicants will be asked to submit a panel of 20 Images in electronic format emailed to the IPPA office at firstname.lastname@example.org
+Applicants will be asked to submit a panel of 20 Images in electronic format emailed to the IPPVA office at email@example.com

 The images must have the following specifications - 10" on the longest side at 300dpi JPEG 8.
 A mixture of disciplines is allowed with the exception of wedding and portrait which cannot have more than 2 images from the same wedding or portrait sitting.
 Applicants for Licentiateship must submit in ONE of the following categories: